eclipse-csi/gradually/EF3SCL.md

 # Eclipse Foundation Secure Software Supply Chain Levels

-v0.1
+v0.2

 ## Introduction

-This document presents a comprehensive framework designed to enhance the security of software supply chains through progressive levels of security practices.
-At its core, the document is structured around several key categories that organize these practices, each focusing on a different aspect of software development and deployment:
+This document outlines a comprehensive framework to enhance the security of software supply chains through progressive security practices.
+The framework is organized into key categories, each addressing different aspects of software development and deployment:

-- **Secure the Developers**: This category emphasizes the importance of equipping developers with the knowledge and tools necessary to safeguard their development environments against unauthorized access and potential vulnerabilities.
-It stresses the importance of continuous education and the adoption of best practices in security.
+* **Secure the Developers**: Focuses on equipping developers with the knowledge and tools needed to protect their development environments from unauthorized access and vulnerabilities.
+Emphasizes continuous education and the adoption of best security practices.

-- **Secure the Source Code Repositories**: This category highlights the significance of securing access to code repositories.
-It covers practices ranging from managing access through modern cryptographic algorithms and short-lived tokens, to restricting direct push to main branches and ensuring transparency in granting privileged access.
+* **Secure the Source Code Repositories**: Highlights the importance of securing access to code repositories.
+Includes practices such as using modern cryptographic algorithms, short-lived tokens for access management, restricting direct pushes to branches, and ensuring transparency in granting privileged access.

-- **Secure the Code**: This area focuses on the practices that ensure the integrity and security of the code itself.
-It includes measures such as peer review of commits to main branches, automated secret detection, and the establishment of stringent security policies for vulnerability management.
+* **Secure the Code**: Concentrates on maintaining the integrity and security of the code.
+Includes peer review of commits to main branches, automated secret detection, and stringent security policies for vulnerability management.

-- **Secure the Build**: Secure build practices ensure that the build process is protected against unauthorized access and tampering.
-This includes using CI as Code for automation, employing ephemeral build environments, and generating build provenance to maintain integrity and traceability throughout the software development lifecycle.
+* **Secure the Build**: Ensures that the build process is protected from unauthorized access and tampering.
+Involves using CI as Code for automation, employing ephemeral build environments, and generating build provenance to maintain integrity and traceability.

-- **Secure the Dependencies**: This section outlines the need for rigorous management of third-party dependencies to prevent the introduction of vulnerabilities.
-It encompasses license compliance, software composition analysis, and the use of secure channels for dependency retrieval, among others.
+* **Secure the Dependencies**: Stresses rigorous management of third-party dependencies to prevent introducing vulnerabilities.
+Covers license compliance, software composition analysis, and secure channels for dependency retrieval.

-- **Secure the Deployment**: This category deals with practices related to the secure deployment of software, such as release management automation and the digital signing of released artifacts.
-It focuses on maintaining the security and integrity of software as it is released or deployed to production environments.
+* **Secure the Deployment**: Addresses practices for secure software deployment, such as release management automation and digital signing of released artifacts, to maintain security and integrity in production environments.

-- **Secure the Consumption**: Finally, this area addresses the need for downstream users consuming the software, including continuous monitoring of SBOMs for vulnerabilities and establishing service level objectives for mean time to remediate security alerts.
+* **Secure the Consumption**: Focuses on the needs of downstream users, including continuous monitoring of SBOMs for vulnerabilities and establishing service level objectives for quick remediation of security alerts.

-Each of these categories is important for building and maintaining a secure software supply chain.
-By organizing the document around these categories, the Eclipse Foundation provides a clear and structured approach to implementing security practices at various levels, from entry-level security measures to state-of-the-art practices that anticipate and mitigate emerging threats.
+Each category is essential for building and maintaining a secure software supply chain.
+This structured approach by the Eclipse Foundation helps implement security practices at various levels, from basic measures to advanced practices that anticipate and mitigate emerging threats.

 ## Level 1: Launchpad 🚀